Modeling and Analysis of Information Communities: Content Production and Consumption

-In this section, we describe the mathematical model that we use for our analysis.
-The model captures the situation where agents (individuals) are interested in different content, and agents have different abilities to produce content.
-In the following, we describe and define the space of content types that agents produce and consume, the agents' interest in content and their ability to produce content, and the utilities that agents receive from being in an information community.
+In this section we present the mathematical model we use for our analysis.
+In particular, we describe the model that we use to characterize the content that agents produce and consume in an information network.
+In addition, we introduce how we characterize agents' interest in a particular type of content, as well as their abilities to produce a particular type of content.

+For our analysis, we model the content that agents produce in an information community as follows.
+We assume that each content item that is being produced by an agent in the information network belongs to a particular content type.
+One might think of a content type as a topic, or particular interest that agents have.
+Furthermore, we assume that there exists a structure that relates the different content types with each other.
+In particular, we assume that there exists a measure of ``closeness'' between content types that characterizes how strongly related two content types are.
+For example ``basketball'' and ``baseball'' are both sports, and one would assume that these two topics are stronger related with each other than for example ``basketball'' and ``mathematics''.

+More formally, we model the type of an content item as follows.
+We assume that the type of a content item is given by a point $x$ in a metric space $\mS$.
+The assumption that content types lie in a metric space allows for a natural way to compare the closeness between content types.
+In particular, the distance between two content types $x,y \in \mS$ is then given by the distance measure $d(x,y)$, $x,y \in \mS$, of the metric space $\mS$.

+Having defined the space $\mS$ of content types, we next describe agent's interest and ability to produce content.
+Recall that we assume that agents in a community might have different interests with respect to the content they are interested in, as well as different abilities to produce content.

+We first model the content that a given agent is interested in.
+Our model is based on the following intuition.
+We assume that agents have a main interest, i.e. for each agent there exists a content type $x \in \mS$ that they are most interested in.
+Moreover, agents are interested in more than one content type, i.e. agents are not only interested in getting information for their main interest $x \in \mS$ but also other type of content.
+However, the further away a given content type is from their center of interest, the less interested they are in this content type.

+To model this situation, we associate with each agent that consumes content a center of interest $y \in \mS$.
+The center of interest of a given agent is the content type (topic) that an agent is most interested in.
+Given the center of interest $y \in \mS$ of an agent, the interest of agent $y$ in content of type $x \in \mS$ is then given by

+where $d(x,y)$ is the distance between the center of interest $y$ and the content type $x$, and $f:[0,\infty) \mapsto [0,1]$ is a non-increasing function.
+The interpretation of the function $p(x|y)$ is as follows: when agent $y$ consumes (reads) a content item of type $x$, then it finds it interesting with probability $p(x|y)$ given by

+As the function $f$ is non-increasing, this model captures the intuition that agent an $y \in \mS$ is more interested in content that is close to its center of interest $y$.

+We will refer in the following to an agent by its center of interest $y \in \mS$, i.e. when we refer to an agent $y \in \mS$ we refer to the agent whose center of interest is equal to $y$.

+Next consider a given agent that is producing content, and let $y \in \mS$ be the center of interest of the agent.
+The ability of agent $y$ to produce content of type $x \in \mS$ is then given by

+where $g:[0,\infty) \mapsto [0,1]$ is a non-increasing function.
+The interpretation of this function is as follows.
+If agent $y$ produces content of type $x$, then the content will be relevant to content type $x$ with probability $q(x|y)$ given by

+As the function $g$ is non-increasing, this model captures the intuition that agent an $y \in \mS$ is better at producing content that is close to its center of interest $y$.